Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Introduction

-where $\textit{Targeted return}$ represents an expected return, for example, from a shareholder standpoint.
-It is possible to exhibit a relation between the Immobilized Capital and the SCR computed at futures dates by considering the simple following reasoning.
-At $t=0$, the $SCR_0$ is the amount the shareholder needs to immobilize at inception in order to pay its liabilities in unfavorable cases.
-At $t=1$, the insurance company pays the expected return to the shareholder on $SCR_0$ and lends from him the amount $SCR_1$ to continue to exercise the insurance activity.
-By repeating this mechanism at each time step until the end of the business or the product maturity (time $T$), the total immobilized capital at $t=0$ corresponds to

-where $PV(x)$ stands for the present value of~$x$ and given that $SCR_T=0$ (it is assumed that the company closes its business at the end of the year $T$ and then there is no need of capital between $T$ and $T+1$).
-Thus, among the applications related to the cost of capital, one can mention: \begin{enumerate} \item[(i)] Applications for ALM (Asset Liability Management) when a Strategic Asset Allocation needs to be computed for a given portfolio: to evaluate the optimality of an asset allocation, a criterion based on the sum of the present values of shareholder margins minus the amount of cost of capital generated by the asset allocation is usually studied.
+Other important applications appear when the notion of cost of capital is concerned.
+M\"ohr~\cite{Moehr} and Engsner et al.~\cite{ELL} have pointed the importance of considering in this context the SCR values at future dates as random variables and develop a theoretical framework to relate them with the risk margin and the cost of capital.
+Among the applications related to the cost of capital, one can mention: \begin{enumerate} \item[(i)] Applications for ALM (Asset Liability Management) when a Strategic Asset Allocation needs to be computed for a given portfolio: to evaluate the optimality of an asset allocation, a criterion based on the sum of the present values of shareholder margins minus the amount of cost of capital generated by the asset allocation is usually studied.
 The idea of this approach is to analyse if the future gains generated by the portfolio meet the shareholder's expectations in terms of cost of capital. \item[(ii)] Applications for pricing, when evaluating if future margins pay the return expected by the shareholders.
 Before launching a new product, the insurers evaluate the profitability of that product and then compare expected future shareholder margins with the need of capital generated by the new business. \end{enumerate} Finally, the computation of future SCR can be used as a tool for studying the solvency of the company under different economic scenarios.
-For example, the current low interest rates environment yields in several questions on the solvency of the insurance companies and on the sustainability of the Savings business.
+For example, the current low interest rates environment leads to several questions about the solvency of insurance companies and the future sustainability of the Savings business.
 In addition, the SCR computation at future dates allows to better understand the pattern of cash-flows generated by a product during the lifetime of the business.
 In particular, the approach based on shocks employed in this work as, for example, the shocks on the market conditions is useful to study the evolution of the balance sheet and the policyholder behavior under those shocked conditions.